damianoneill/docker-gradle-spring-mariadb/README.md

     $ ssh -p 2000 admin@<DOCKER_HOST>

+## Extras
+A Docker Compose configuration is included for spinning up a sonarqube environment, this can be found here [sonar-docker-compose.yml](./codequality/sonar-docker-compose.yml)

+This persists to a docker linked mariadb instance.
+Note the /var/lib/mysql directory is not a VOLUME in the docker config as their are challenges in permissions on OSX.
+Therefore if you rm the container you loose the previously capture sonar data.

+The main gradle file includes a sonar runner definition and configuration to use the docker environment.
+This can be invoked in the code directory as follows:

+    $ gradle sonarRunner

 ## Technology Uses
 This section provides an overview on each of the main technologies used: